Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 This page is discussed on the relativistic and nanoscale molecular dynamics simulations, Computer Physics Communications (2019, Ref.
 1).
 Updated files of a single code @cnt3em_05Aa.f03 and a parallelized one @a_cnt3-3p7Ca.f03 are used.
 They are compiled by parameters and configuration files which are dated at Sep.
 2024.
-Each simulation code is suitable for the single or parallelized version which depends on different machines.
+Each simulation code is suitable for a single or parallelized one which really depends on different architecture.

 ### Molecular Dynamics Simulation: CGS Units and Necessary Files ###